 Her favorite authors are Raymond Carver, Vladimir Nabokov, Toni Morrison, and Jhumpa Lahiri.
 Her favorite numbers are 3 and 7.

 After she graduated Oberlin College with a degree in English, she has worked tirelessly for 15+ years to build space for teens of all shades, colors, and streaks.
 She has been a strong advocate for the misfits, outliers, and all others in between.
-She earned her B.A. in English at Oberlin College, Ohio and M.Ed. in Literacy at UNC-Chapel Hill completing her research on teacher motivation associated with gifted learners.
+She earned her M.Ed. in Literacy at UNC-Chapel Hill completing her research on teacher motivation associated with gifted learners.
 She will be starting her Ph.D. in Fall 2019 in the area of Educational Psychology focusing on gifted and talented.

-She now lives with husband Young and her 8-year-old daughter Pearl in Chapel Hill, North Carolina.
+She now lives with her husband Young and her 8-year-old daughter Pearl in Chapel Hill, North Carolina.